 Related post: Why you need a rental car in Hawaii.

-The safety class will be brief and goes over things like water landings, life jackets, etc. I do have to say that on the day of our particular flight, the waves on the North Shore (the only place we went out over the water) were 40-50 feet high.
-Although they didn’t mention it, if we would have had to make a water landing, we would have surely drowned. 😉 Finally, it was time to get ready to go on our flight.
+The safety class will be brief and go over things like water landings, life jackets, etc. I do have to say that on the day of our particular flight, the waves on the North Shore (the only place we went out over the water) were 40-50 feet high.
+Although they didn’t mention it, if we had had to make a water landing, we would have surely drowned. 😉 Finally, it was time to get ready to go on our flight.

-Our pilot (Marty) was very friendly and knowledgable about the Hawaiian islands.
+Our pilot (Marty) was very friendly and knowledgeable about the Hawaiian islands.
 He made everyone feel very comfortable on the helicopter and shared a lot of knowledge.
-While I knew most of the facts that he shared (I’m a Hawaii Travel Agent, that’s my job!), he did share a couple of things that I didn’t know.
+While I knew most of the facts that he shared (I’m a Hawaii Travel Agent; that’s my job!), he did share a couple of things that I didn’t know.

 Blue Hawaiian Helicopter tour review